UK's Inchcape pays $20 million to settle claim it overbilled U.S. Navy

 The lawsuit was brought under whistleblower provisions of the False Claims Act by three former senior employees of Inchcape, said Janet Goldstein, one of their attorneys.
 The former Inchcape employees included a retired Navy Reserve intelligence officer and a former FBI special agent.

-The lawsuit said the whistleblowers resigned from Inchcape after discovering the alleged overbilling and bringing it to the attention of the company’s chief executive, only to be rebuffed in their effort to stop the practice.
-They contacted the FBI in 2009 and worked to provide evidence of the fraud, their attorneys said.
+The lawsuit said the whistleblowers resigned after bringing the allegations of overbilling to the attention of the company’s chief executive, only to be rebuffed in their effort to stop the practice.
+They contacted the FBI in 2009 and helped to gather evidence, their attorneys said.

 Under provisions of the False Claims Act that allow private citizens to share in funds recovered, the three whistleblowers will receive about $4.4 million, the Justice Department said.

-The Navy suspended Inchcape from contracting with the U.S. government in 2013.
-The action affected contracts worth $243 million, a Navy official said at the time.
+The Navy suspended Inchcape from contracting with the U.S. government in 2013, affecting contracts worth $243 million, a Navy official said at the time.
+The company said it had resumed work with the Navy in 2014 under a deal ensuring proper controls were in place.

 The action against Inchcape coincided with a Navy scandal over its dealings with another maritime services firm - Glenn Defense Marine Asia, run by Leonard Glenn Francis, a Malaysian businessman who pleaded guilty in 2015 to bribery and defrauding the Navy.